Is It Painful To Die From Liver Failure Due To Alcoholism?

 • death

 As alcoholic liver disease progresses, the liver becomes unable to function properly and blood flow is compromised.
 Ascites may occur at this stage.
-The accumulation of fluid makes it difficult to breath, is incredibly painful and uncomfortable.
-Kidney failure occurs and eventually death due to system organ failure.
+The accumulation of fluid makes it difficult to breath, and is incredibly painful and uncomfortable.
+Kidney failure occurs and eventually death due to organ failure.

-It is important that a person struggling with long term alcoholism understands that seeking substance abuse treatment can help them to stop drinking.
-While some of the effects of long term alcohol abuse are irreversible, there is a chance that becoming sober may help heal some of the damage.
+Liver failure due to alcoholism is extremely painful, as the body shuts down slowly, and the complications from alcohol liver disease can be all-encompassing.
+It is important that a person battling long-term alcoholism understands that seeking alcohol use disorder treatment can help them to stop drinking.
+While some of the effects of alcohol abuse are irreversible, there is a chance that becoming sober may help heal some of the damage.

 This page does not provide medical advice.
 See more